-6- Now that we know the iMac recognizes the AirPort card, check the antenna.
-If the antenna is not plugged in all the way, you may have very short AirPort range.
+1. Check the antenna.
+If the antenna is not plugged in all the way to the AirPort/Bluetooth combo card, AirPort range may be very short.

-7- Remove the access door, front bezel, lower EMI shield, and right speaker, and the two AirPort card mounting screws.
-Disconnect the card, turn it over and reconnect the antenna cable connectors to the card.
-Make sure the antenna lead is firmly seated.
-Replace the card and other components and re-test.
+Remove the front bezel, lower EMI shield, right speaker, and the combo card mounting screw.
+Disconnect and turn over the combo card, and reconnect the antenna cables to the card.
+Press the antenna connector firmly to make sure it's fully connected to the card.
+Replace the cover and reconnect the power cord.